This sweet and spicy Mango Dressing brings bright flavor to your favorite green and grain salads.

 Other Delicious Salad Dressings

 If you follow me at all, you know I love a good salad dressing.
-If you do too, please check out some of my other favorite dressings.
+If you do too, please check out some of my other favorite dressings, like these healthy versions of Honey Mustard Dressing and Ranch Dressing.
 All are gluten-free, and some are vegan too!

 If you try this creamy mango dressing recipe, I would love to hear from you!
 Please rate this recipe and leave a comment below—your feedback is invaluable to me.